 About us Back to top

-Unlocked Graduates is reducing rates of reoffending by identifying brilliant people and supporting them to spend two years working as frontline prison officers.
+Unlocked Graduates is working to break cycles of reoffending by identifying brilliant people and supporting them to spend two years working as frontline prison officers.
 We challenge them to come up with new ideas to improve the way prisons work across the country.

 Our prison officers have received numerous accolades and early promotions – two of our participants recently received High Sheriff Awards for their excellent key-working and some of first cohort now manage our more recent recruits and other officers on the landings.